ntadom-samuel/movie-finder-app/README.md

-# Usepopcorn: React.js, CSS, and
+# Description
-This application uses the Ombd API to create a movie viewing application
+This application allows users to browse movies, add or remove them from a watch list, and rate them.

 ## Tools
 - React.js